At Hope Kids – Editorial Cartoon

 Please Click to Tweet This Blog Post on Twitter!Please Click to Add to DiggPlease Click to give a Thumbs up to this Post on StumbleUpon

-57 Responses to “At Hope Kids – Editorial Cartoon”
+57 responses to “At Hope Kids – Editorial Cartoon”

-1. John K says:
+1. John K Avatar

 way to hit it on the head again!

-2. Brogan says:
+2. Brogan Avatar

 Why do people always feel the need to sugar coat EVERYTHING?
 Do the problems go away then?

-3. Danica says:
+3. Danica Avatar

 I agree with you — they ARE sugar coating it.
 It just gives people even more of an excuse to ignore them ’cause they seem better off than when they were just called “poor” or “disadvantaged”.

-4. Tracy Brady says:
+4. Tracy Brady Avatar

 It would have been so awesome if that good senator had spent the time he did making that well intentioned proposal, putting on a fundraiser for POOR kids.